gruntjs/grunt-contrib-compass/README.md

 Type: `String`

 The directory where the css stylesheets are kept.
-It is relative to the `projectPath`.
+It is relative to the `httpPath`.
 Defaults to "stylesheets".

 #### httpStylesheetsPath